Get enough sleep

 Schedule your day so that you are most active when you have the most energy.
 Learn to move in ways that are less likely to make your pain worse.

 Practice healthy habits

 Think about tools that may help

 Assistive devices, such as walking canes or doorknob extenders, may help you do your daily activities.
-These devices can help you to be more mobile
+These devices can help you to be more mobile and independent.

 With self-massage you can help relax your own back muscles using a tennis ball.

 If you are a caregiver for a person who has chronic pain, your own stress and worry can also cause you to have symptoms of depression, vague body pains, digestive disorders, or headaches.

 Experts say that it is important to take care of yourself, too, and not to feel guilty about it.
 For more information, see the topic Caregiver Tips.